penndsg/website_source/contact/index.md

 If you don't feel like using Slack, feel free to send us an email any time.
 You can send an email to all the executive board members using [board@penndsg.com](mailto:board@penndsg.com).
 Whoever is most relevant to the email will respond as soon as he or she can.
 Otherwise, you could check out the [members](/members/) page and email anyone individually if you know who you want to talk to.

 ## Feedback

+We value any comments/suggestions you have regarding our events and other programs.
+Please submit a feedback below.
 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">
 <style type="text/css">